Pel-Air: History

 In April 2009 Regional Express Holdings announced that due to the cancellation of a number of contracts it would cease all scheduled Metro III freight operations at the end of May.
 Remaining scheduled freight operations would be conducted using the Saab 340As.
 Also in April Regional Express Holdings launched RexJet Executive Charter as a division of Pel-Air, in a rebranding and expansion of the group's existing passenger air charter business.

 In July 2009 the parent company announced that Pel-Air had been named as preferred tenderer for the provision of air ambulance services in Victoria.
 The company took over from the previous operator, the Royal Flying Doctor Service, in mid-2011.

-In February 2020 Regional Express announced Pel-Air would be providing Air Ambulance services on behalf of New South Wales Ambulance, placing an order with Beechcraft for five King Air 350 aircraft.
+In February 2020 Regional Express announced Pel-Air would be operating Air Ambulance services on behalf of New South Wales Ambulance, placing an order with Beechcraft for five King Air 350 aircraft that were delivered between December 2020 and June 2021.
 Pel-Air further announced the procurement of two Pilatus PC-24 aircraft to be introduced into NSW ambulance service from the second half of 2023.
 Pel-Air took over from the previous operator, the Royal Flying Doctor Service, in January 2022 on a 10-year contract.

 In April 2023 Pel-Air sold its three Saab 340A Freighters to Air Chathams, ending Pel-Air's freight capability.
 Only 2 of the Saab 340's made it to New Zealand after VH-KDK suffered an inflight fire that same month.
 Passenger charter operations continued using sister company Rex Airlines fleet for regular flights to Jacinth Ambrosia, Carrapateena and Prominent Hill.

 In October 2024 Pel-Air was purchased by the Toll Group for $47.1m after Regional Express went into voluntary administration.
 The deal included the Pel-Air King Air and PC-24 fleets and the companies existing Aeromedical contracts to provide the Air Ambulance services for NSW, ACT and Vic Governments.
 The remaining Saab 340 charter and maintenance operations where folded into Rex Airlines who continue to operate the Illuka contract to Jacinth Ambrosia.